Jambrose777/SoutheastCubing.org/README.md

 ## FE Deployment

-- Run `ng build` to build the project.
+- Run `ng build --configuration production` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 - Compress dist/
 - Upload dist.zip file onto AWS S3
 - Make the dist.zip public using acl